syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Table-Of-Contents/Add-table-of-contents).

 ## Updating table of contents

 You can also update or re-build the TOC in an existing document or document created from the scratch.